 It’s easy to say, “Hey, man.
 Calm down.
 It’s just a poll about rock bands.”
 And you’d be right.
 However, it’s the principal behind unfair voting manipulation that gets my goat, particularly so close to a time when presidential elections were held in the United States.

-	Fortunately for me (proud liberal that I am), the guy I voted for retained the highest office in the nation by a large margin.
+Fortunately for me, the guy I voted for retained the highest office in the nation by a large margin.
 However, if the candidate I didn’t vote for walloped President Obama in the election the way the President trounced his competitor, I’d have to accept that it was what the bulk people of the United States thought was best for them and this country.

 Yet, VH1 Classic’s little contest rings relevant since the 2012 presidential election featured at least two third-party candidates (Jill Stein and Gary Johnson) who gained traction with voters unsatisfied with the candidates presented by the two major parties.

 If you view Bon Jovi as a major party candidate and Type O Negative as a third-party candidate, it’s frustrating to see a band with more mainstream recognition sans fervent backing or voter turnout recognized as a winner when, transparently, they were not.
 Bon Jovi just happened to be the darling of the VH1 Powers That Be who tallied those votes.

 Granted, this is an extreme example.
 A VH1 Classic poll does not hold even a fraction of the earth-shattering weight of a presidential election.
 At its crux, however, the issue is one of respecting the will of the people and the importance of having some level of faith in the system of tallying votes honestly and accurately.
 In that sense, VH1 failed miserably.

 Now enjoy a clip of the true winner, Type O Negative’s “Black No. 1”: